 - Phase 3:

 In some cases, there may be negative effects of using a low-carb diet while breastfeeding.
 These risks may not be widespread, but the threat is still there.
-Risks associated with low carb diet for breastfeeding mothers include the following:
+Risks associated with a low carb diet for breastfeeding mothers include the following.

 Milk Quality May Decline

 Taking a hardline and going on an extreme diet will cause your body fat to burn rapidly.
 This may cause the toxins stored in the body to get released into breast milk.
-Hence, it is recommended to maintain a moderate level, especially while doing ketogenic diets while breastfeeding.
+This is why it is recommended to maintain a moderate level, especially while doing ketogenic diets while breastfeeding.